Complete Guide to Smith Machine Bulgarian Split Squats

 The differences, pros, and cons of Smith Machine Bulgarian Split Squats

-Smith Machine Bulgarian Split Squat offers the benefits of the traditional Bulgarian split squat with the balance and safety of a fixed bar path.
+Bulgarian split squat on smith machine offers the benefits of the traditional version with the balance and safety of a fixed bar path.
 You can lift heavier weights without having to worry about balance.
 The machine stabilizes the bar so you can concentrate on your form and the muscles you're activating.

-Smith Machine is far safer for beginners and anyone recuperating from injuries.
+Smith machine squat is far safer for beginners and anyone recuperating from injuries.
 You don't have to have a strong core to balance or require a spotter.
 The guided movement helps you dial in your technique, ensuring correct depth and alignment.

 This exercise is used by experienced weightlifters to isolate muscles better.
 Chris Bumstead, a six-time Olympia Classic Physique champion, used this movement as part of his training regimen, which should tell you how effective this exercise can be.